vnwonah/dart-playground/README.md

 # Dart Playground

-A Collection of dart lang Investigations - Dart is forcing me to rethink how I do things without the features of a more complete language like C#.
+A Collection of dart lang Investigations - Dart is forcing me to rethink how I do things without the features of a more complete language like CSharp.
+An example is Advanced Generics.
- E.g: Advanced Generics.
 I'm collecting alternative ways of solving same problems with dart in this repo.

 ## Running Code